 See the full report.

-Any questions about the reports may be directed to the SIFP Program Coordinator.
+Any questions about the reports may be directed to the CPFM Program Coordinator.

 Family Physician Maternity & Newborn Care listserv

-We are pleased to introduce a new Listserv Discussion Group that has been developed for CFPC members and family physicians involved with the Section of Family Physicians with Special Interests or Focused Practice (SIFP).
+We are pleased to introduce a new Listserv Discussion Group that has been developed for CFPC members and family physicians involved with the Section of Communities of Practice in Family Medicine (CPFM).
 This provides the best of both worlds!
 Where Listserv #1 provides an opportunity for collaborative discussion about maternity and newborn care with a broad range of health professionals, Listserv #2 provides a more focused clinical discussion group among family physician colleagues.
 College and SIFP members are welcome to participate in both Listservs as they wish.

-Any questions about the FPMNC Listserv, and requests to join may be sent to the SIFP Program Coordinator for the Maternity and Newborn Care Program Committee.
+Any questions about the FPMNC Listserv, and requests to join may be sent to the CPFM Program Coordinator for the Maternity and Newborn Care Program Committee.